ameriacan-heart/careplanapis/README.md

 ## Careplan

 The CarePlans platform describes the intentions of how one or more practitioners plan to deliver care to a specific patient.
-Care plans are used in a variety of areas and scopes ranging from the encounter or visit specifically to cross-visits.
+Care plans are used in a variety of areas and scopes ranging from the encounter or visit specifically to cross-visits..

 ## Installing